 Profits computed as per different accounting laws of different countries always yield different figures.
 So as to remove this discrepancy in Accounting across the Globe, Countries world over decided to apply uniform standards of accounting so as to arrive at uniform profits across the Globe.

-It is expected that IFRS adoption worldwide will be beneficial to investors and other users of financial statements, by Reducing the Costs of Comparing alternative Investments and Increasing the Quality of Information.
+It is expected that the adoption of the International Financial Reporting Standards will be beneficial to investors and other users of financial statements, by Reducing the Costs of Comparing alternative Investments and Increasing the Quality of Information.
 The Companies are also expected to benefit, as investors will be more willing to provide financing.

 Structure of IFRS